Stripe Chargeback Guide: All the Rules, Time Limits & Info You Need to Know

 - What is the Zelle Dispute Process?
 What Should Victims Do?

-- What are Twitch Chargebacks?
-How Do They Hurt Streamers?
+- What are Prepaid Card Chargebacks & How Do They Work?

 If the transaction in question was processed through Stripe, one of two things will happen when the cardholder calls the bank.
-Depending on the credit card brand involved, the merchant will receive either an immediate chargeback, or a retrieval form.
+Depending on the credit card brand involved, the merchant will receive either an immediate chargeback or a retrieval form.

 If the issue can be resolved this way, or if the merchant chooses to pay the customer a full refund, Stripe will not charge the business a chargeback fee.
 If not, the dispute will be escalated into a formal chargeback.